mposolda/keycloakcon-2025/README.md

 cd keycloakcon-2025
 ```

 2) Download and unzip Keycloak server to some location on your laptop.
 The Keycloak server 26.2.4 or later should work.
-Assumption that server was unpacked to the directory `keycloak-26.2.4-demo`,
+Assumption that
-then server could be started on port 8180 with the command like this:
+server was unpacked to the directory `$KEYCLOAK_HOME`, then server could be started on port 8180 with the command like this:
 ```
-keycloak-26.2.4-demo/bin
+cd $KEYCLOAK_HOME/bin
 ./kc.sh start-dev --http-port=8180
 ```

 3) Open the http://localhost:8180 and create user `admin`.
 Then login to the admin console and import the realm `realm-import.json` from this directory.
-See the Keycloak documentation
-for the details about creating new user and importing the realm.
+See the Keycloak documentation for the details about creating new user and importing the realm.

 4) Run this to run `js-app`